Which of the following lists the three main types of passive tran... | Channels for Pearson+

 1

 Step 1: Begin by understanding the concept of passive transport.
 Passive transport refers to the movement of substances across cell membranes without the use of energy (ATP).
-It relies on the concentration gradient, moving substances from areas of high concentration to areas of low concentration.
+This is driven by the concentration gradient, moving substances from areas of high concentration to areas of low concentration.

-Step 2: Identify the three main types of passive transport.
-These are simple diffusion, facilitated diffusion, and osmosis.
-Each of these processes allows substances to move across the membrane without energy input.
+Step 2: Review the three main types of passive transport: Simple diffusion, facilitated diffusion, and osmosis.
+Simple diffusion involves the direct movement of molecules through the lipid bilayer without assistance.
+Facilitated diffusion requires the help of transport proteins to move molecules across the membrane.
+Osmosis specifically refers to the movement of water molecules through a selectively permeable membrane.

-Step 3: Define simple diffusion.
-Simple diffusion is the movement of small, nonpolar molecules (e.g., oxygen and carbon dioxide) directly through the lipid bilayer of the cell membrane.
+Step 3: Compare the options provided in the problem.
+Eliminate choices that include active transport or processes requiring energy, such as phagocytosis, endocytosis, and exocytosis, as these are not passive transport mechanisms.

-Step 4: Define facilitated diffusion.
-Facilitated diffusion involves the use of transport proteins embedded in the cell membrane to help larger or polar molecules (e.g., glucose, ions) move across the membrane along their concentration gradient.
+Step 4: Identify the correct answer based on the definitions of passive transport.
+The correct answer is the option listing Simple diffusion, facilitated diffusion, and osmosis, as these are the three main types of passive transport.

 Watch next